List of national flowers: Taiwan

-The national flower of the Republic of China was officially designated as the plum blossom by the Executive Yuan on 21 July 1964.
+The national flower of Taiwan was officially designated as the plum blossom by the Executive Yuan on 21 July 1964.
 The plum blossom, known as the meihua (梅花 (méihuā)), is a symbol of resilience and perseverance in the face of adversity, because plum trees often bloom most vibrantly even during the harshest winters.
 The triple grouping of stamens represents Dr. Sun Yat-sen's Three Principles of the People, while the five petals symbolize the five branches of the government.

 Thailand

-The national flower of Thailand is the Golden Shower Tree (Cassia fistula), locally known as dok khuen or rachapruek.
+The national flower of Thailand is the Golden Shower Tree (Cassia fistula).
+The tree (which is also the country's national tree) is locally known as ratchaphruek (ราชพฤกษ์), while the flower itself is known as dok khun (ดอกคูน).

+Vietnam

+The national flower of Vietnam is the lotus flower (Nelumbo nucifera).